ubergonmx/Viral-Isolation/README.md

 Viral Isolation web app is a digital companion of its physical board game for Game Design (GAMEDES) class.
 It was developed using MongoDB, Express, React, Node.js, TypeScript, Tailwind, and Socket.io.

-## Run locally
-To run the web app locally, follow these steps:

-1. Make sure MongoDB is installed and running.
-2. Clone the repository.
-3. In `server` folder, duplicate `.env.default` and omit `.default` in its file name.
-4. Open two cmd or terminal within the directory and run the following commands:
-   - (Client) `npm i && npm run dev`
-   - (Server) `cd server && npm i && npm start`
-5. Open `http://127.0.0.1:5173/` (or the link provided by the Client console) in browser.

 ## Description

 Viral Isolation is an asymmetrical board game where the Survivors have to find a key in a house to escape while trying their best to avoid a fast mutating Viral player.